scardine/paymo/readme.md

 Paymo is cloud based application for tracking your time and invoice your clients.
 Before I started using it, I was constantly forgetting to bill some customer for some of my time, so it rocks my universe.
-I would recomend it for any freelancer or small consulting business.
+It is a must-have for freelancers, contractors and consulting business.

 If you want to check Paymo, use my referal link (shameless plug):